pubkey/rxdb/docs-src/tutorials/typescript.md

-# Using RxDB with Typescript
+# Using RxDB with TypeScript

 <!-- IMPORTANT: When you edit this file, apply the same changes to test/tutorials/src/typescript.ts -->

-In this tutorial you learn how to use RxDB with Typescript.
+In this tutorial you learn how to use RxDB with TypeScript.
 We will create a basic database with one collection and several ORM-methods, fully typed!

 RxDB directly comes with it's typings and you do not have to install anything else.